oscarpavon/cglm/docs/source/frustum.rst

 cglm provides convenient functions to extract frustum planes, corners...
 All extracted corners are **vec4** so you must create array of **vec4** not **vec3**.
-If you want to store them to save space you msut convert them yourself.
+If you want to store them to save space you must convert them yourself.

 **vec4** is used to speed up functions need to corners.
 This is why frustum